Tobacco Cessation Program for Students

 Staying nicotine-free

 There are prescription medications that have been shown to help nicotine-users quit, and some can be used along with NRTs to increase success of quitting.
 Consult with a physician about which prescription and NRT combination would work best for you.
-We recommend visiting Student Health Services on IUPUI's campus.
+We recommend visiting Campus Health on IUPUI's campus.

 Having the right support is integral to being successful and staying nicotine-free.
 Below are some ways to support those around you who are on their journey to quitting.